PranavTadvi/Learn_Tech_Skills/Readme.md

-# Dev Journey 📖🚀
+# Learn_Tech_Skills 📖🚀

-Welcome to **Dev Journey**, a structured repository documenting key concepts, best practices, and advanced topics in web development.
+Welcome to **Learn_Tech_Skills**, a structured repository documenting key concepts, best practices, and advanced topics in web development.
 This repository serves as a collection of **notes, guides, and structured learning materials** for developers.

 ---